 In a study of more than 800 IT and business professionals that are responsible for data privacy at companies with European customers, Dell and Dimension Research found that 80% of businesses know few details or nothing about GDPR.

-That’s why today, we will explain what is GDPR, how it will impact your business and include practical tips on how you can start preparing for GDPR.
+So, whether you’re in tech, travel, retail or an entrepreneur, we will explain what is GDPR, how it will impact your business and include practical tips on how you can start preparing for GDPR.